 Ph.
 D students: Co-supervising

-- Dr. Ritika Gupta: Going to join University at Buffalo, New York, USA as a post-doc
+- Dr. Ritika Gupta: Presently a post-doc in University at Buffalo, New York, USA

 - Dr. Priya Mandal: Presently a post-doc in University College London (UCL), UK

 - Dr. Saheli Mitra: Presently a post-doc in Carnegie Mellon University, USA